 - a.
 Information will be provided to families to help them incorporate physical activity into their student's lives. - b.
-Schools are encouraged to develop relationships with community programs and to allow those programs to use the school's physical activity facilities outside of the normal school day with proper authorization.
+Schools are encouraged to develop relationships with community programs a.
+The School Environment

-c.
+- and to allow those programs to use the school's physical activity facilities outside of the normal school day with proper authorization. - c.
 Schools shall encourage families and community members to institute programs that support physical activity.